soccertrack/funfacts/README.md

 ```

 ### 43. Optional Chaining (?.)
-Optional chaining has been around for many languages such as swift and typescript.
-Now, optional chaining is made first class in Javascript.
-This allows code to be more secure and get rid of error like 'length in not a property of undefined'.
+Optional chaining, a feature prevalent in languages like Swift and TypeScript, has become a first-class citizen in JavaScript.
+This enhancement significantly enhances code robustness by eliminating errors such as 'length is not a property of undefined'.

 ```javascript
 const userName = user?.propertyDoesNotExist?.fooBar(); // userName will be undefined but no error accessing
 ```

 ### 44. Object.fromEntries
-Object.fromEntries will take in 2d matrix (format as key / value) and output Javascript object.
+The Object.fromEntries method processes a 2D matrix formatted as key-value pairs and transforms it into a JavaScript object.

 ```javascript
 const entries = [